Many people start running to lose weight, and it's a smart strategy - it burns more calories per hour than just about any other type of cardio.

 Drinking water is linked to basically every health goal out there, and losing weight is among the most common.

 Drinking water helps your body work more efficiently to burn more calories, and studies have shown that gulping down about 16oz. of water before a meal can help you consume less calories as it helps you feel full faster.

 Dr. Dane Treat shares with us the major differences between water and sports drinks.

-Get more sleep.
-Just like water, getting adequate sleep is linked to better all around fitness and wellness in just about every category, but many don’t realize that it can have a direct affect on your running and weight loss strategies.
+Just like water, getting adequate sleep is linked to better all-around fitness and wellness in just about every category, but many don’t realize that it can have a direct effect on your running and weight loss strategies.

 We hope these tips help you and give you guidance if you decide to start running to lose weight.